 - Ontario Trillium Scholarship, 2014 – 2018, $40,000 annually

 Lin Li got his Bachelor degree (2011) in Metallurgy Engineering from Taiyuan University of Technology and a Master’s degree (2014) in Non-ferrous metallurgy department from Central South University in China.
-His current research mainly focuses on application of electrochemical technology in hydrometallurgy, especially on sulfide minerals leaching study.
+His current research mainly focuses on the application of electrochemical technology in hydrometallurgy, especially on sulfide minerals leaching study.
 Through fundamental electrochemical studies, the kinetics and mechanism of mineral oxidation, dissolution and passivation can be better understood with his research to systematically explain the kinetics of pyrite dissolution by multiple electrochemical methods.

 Chengqian (Charles) Wu

 Charles is a MASc student in the Hydrometallurgy and Environment group at Queen’s University.
 Originally from China, Charles has visited the hydrometallurgy lab at Queen’s University during summer 2016 as a MITACS Globalink Research Assistant, and rejoined this amazing group, which conducts cutting-edge research aiming to extract metals from refractory resources at lower costs and to eliminate environmental effects of mining process, after received a bachelor’s degree in Minerals Engineering from Central South University in 2017.

 Charles is focusing on developing novel methods for arsenic immobilization and removal from mineral processing streams and wastewaters.
 His research is more based on chemistry and electrochemistry sides to thoroughly understand the mechanism of the arsenic oxidation process and study the kinetics of the reactions so as to promote the adaptabilities for industry application.
 In his leisure time, Charles enjoys a bunch of things to do outdoors: jogging, hiking, cycling, skiing and kayaking.